 Installed in the current Ford Fiesta, the 1.0-litre Ecoboost in 98bhp form is capable of a claimed combined economy of 65.7mpg, so a 6% improvement could take that figure to 69.6mpg.

 Ford said it has “devised advanced solutions to counteract vibrations and ensure that cylinder deactivation is imperceptible to drivers in terms of operation and engine performance”.

 The technology will be tested throughout 2017 and be made available for sale in 2018, although Ford hasn’t confirmed which car model will be the first to benefit from it.
-At present 11 Ford models – the Fiesta, Ecosport, B-Max, Focus, C-Max, Grand C Max, Tourneo and Transit Connect, Tourneo and Transit Courier and Mondeo – are available in Europe with the three-cylinder engine.
+At present 11 Ford models – the Fiesta, Ford Ecosport, Ford B-Max, Ford Focus, Ford C-Max, Ford Grand C Max, Tourneo and Ford Transit Connect, Tourneo and Transit Courier and Ford Mondeo – are available in Europe with the three-cylinder engine.

 With the 1.0-litre Ecoboost available in three power ratings, Ford also has yet to confirm which of them will receive the cylinder deactivation technology.